-Do you sometimes struggle with unhealthy food habits at work?
+Do you struggle with food habits at work?

-Do you find yourself reaching for foods as a response to stress or mindlessly munching, reaching for comfort foods that probably aren't helping you feel or perform at your best?
+Do you ever find yourself reaching for foods as a response to stress or mindlessly munching, during the day just because it's there, or reaching for comfort foods that probably aren't helping you feel or function your best?

 In today's busy go-go-go world, the healthy habit struggle is real.

-Longer work days, increased demands, and looming deadlines can create the perfect storm for unhealthy food habits, causing even our best intentions to go by the wayside.
+Longer work days, increased demands, and looming deadlines can create the perfect storm for unhealthy habits, causing even your best intentions to go by the wayside.

 But have no fear!
-I have eight tips to help you break the unhealthy cycle and create healthier food habits at work.
+I have eight simple tips to help you stop the sabotage cycle and start creating healthier habits at work.

 How are you feeling?